© Tyler Trahan

 Join our program for teachers and gain access to all of the Museum's educator resources, plus enjoy special discounts on workshops, store purchases, and more.
 The Teacher Partner Program is open to all licensed K – 12 teachers actively employed in a public or private New England school.

-For more information, call 617-589-0174 or email email@example.com.
+For more information, call 617-723-2500 or email firstname.lastname@example.org

 If you are a licensed K – 12 teacher actively employed in a public or private New England school, you are invited to join the Teacher Partner Program.
 As a Teacher Partner, you'll enjoy the following benefits:

 Benefits of the program are intended for the registered Teacher Partner cardholder only and are not transferable to other individuals.
 Teacher Partner affiliation is valid for one year and requires online renewal to remain active.
 Cardholders will be contacted by email to renew their program participation.